 - Honors students are not expected to hang on every word that leaves the professor's mouth.
 Students vary in their intrinsic interest for a given discipline.

 Where Are Honors Courses Taught?

-Most honors courses are taught in the basement of the Floyd and Peery residence halls.
-Access to these classrooms is obtained through an outside staircase (or the front door and inside staircase during regular office hours).
-Your ID card must be activated for these doors (the Honors College office obtains this activation for you).
+Many honors courses are taught in the basement of the Floyd residence hall.
+Access to this classrooms is obtained through the front door and inside staircase during regular business hours.
+Faculty needing elevator access should contact the Honors College office.

 Faculty Information on Honors Contracts

 Students might approach you at the beginning of the semester and inquire if they are able "to contract your course for honors credit."
 Although you are not required to allow an honors contract for your course, we hope you will consider it.
 Typically, honors contracts allow students to explore an aspect of your course that is especially interesting to them.
 This could include going into greater depth on an existing topic or exploring a topic that wouldn't be covered by the other students.
 Although the honors students should offer ideas for what they would like to do, you should guide the student and identify something that is agreeable to both of you.

 Students are required to complete an Honors Contract Form.
 This form includes details of the contract and is signed by you.
 The student should supply the form and complete any required information.
 This form should be completed, signed, and submitted to the Honors College office (by the student) during the first few weeks of the semester.